NextDotID/docs/docs/getting-started/quick-start.md

 Public key: 03bce884894fdc4fb45475733be317dd3c289f003bceebb097ac79a6b95e6edc56
 ```

-Having this one key pair, you now can get to create a Persona backed by unbreakable cryptography.
+Having this one key pair, you now can get to create an Avatar backed by unbreakable cryptography.

 ## Binding Twitter account